-Apart from being a diplomat of the Koryo Dynasty.
-Jong Mong Yu was too a confucian scholar.
-The statesmen was assaulted in 1392 after a banquet had been arranged for him, the reason being his strong loyalty to his king who he refused to betray.
+Apart from being a diplomat of the Koryo Dynasty, Jong Mong Yu was too a confucian scholar.
+The statesman was assaulted in 1392 after a banquet had been arranged for him, the reason being his strong loyalty to his king who he refused to betray.

 There is a brown stain at the bridge which allegedly turns red when it rains and is said to be his blood.

 The bridge was originally named Sonji but after a bamboo tree grew where his blood was shed it was renamed to Sonjuk.